Subaru Ascent Insurance Rates

 Wyoming | $1,534 | -$192 | -11.1% |

-Choosing high deductibles could cut rates by as much as $560 each year, while buying higher liability limits will increase rates.
-Going from a 50/100 limit to a 250/500 limit will raise rates by up to $597 more per year.
+Choosing high deductibles could cut rates by as much as $560 a year, whereas buying more liability protection will cost you more.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $597 more per year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |